 – Guided walking tour through the old town of Avila and Segovia

 – Entrance tickets to the Alcazar Castle in Segovia

 – Accompanying guide throughout the trip

-* Pepe Tours reserves the right to alter and modify the itinerary and the order of the excursions for organizational reasons.
+Exceptionally, the itinerary and the order of the excursions could be altered and modified for organizational reasons.
 You may choose between 3 options:

 1. Excursion to Avila and Segovia without lunch.